GPS-aided GEO augmented navigation: Implementation

 The ₹774 crore project was deployed in three phases through 2008 by the Airports Authority of India with the help of the Indian Space Research Organisation's (ISRO) technology and space support.
 The goal is to provide navigation system for all phases of flight over the Indian airspace and in the adjoining area.
 It is applicable to safety-to-life operations, and meets the performance requirements of international civil aviation regulatory bodies.

 The space component became available after the launch of the GAGAN payload on the GSAT-8 communication satellite, which was successfully launched.
 This payload was also part of the GSAT-4 satellite that was lost when the Geosynchronous Satellite Launch Vehicle (GSLV) failed during launch in April 2010.
 A final system acceptance test was conducted during June 2012 followed by system certification during July 2013.

 All aircraft being registered in India after 1 July 2021 are mandated to be outfitted with GAGAN equipment.
 The first aircraft to land using GAGAN system was an ATR-72 aircraft of IndiGo.
 The landing was carried out 29 April 2022 in Kishangarh Airport, Rajasthan.

 In 2024, reports suggested that all the new aircraft that were ordered by Air India and IndiGo will be equipped with GAGAN systems whereas many of the turboprop aircraft in India like ATR-72 and De Havilland Canada Dash 8.
 The GAGAN systems will be primarily operationalised in smaller airports lacking instrument landing system (ILS) whereas larger airports with ILS will keep it as a backup option in case of non availability of such infrastructures.

+On 27 June 2026, an Airbus A320 operated by IndiGo successfully landed using GAGAN equipment at the Udaipur airport.